 -

-Flat Milling Cutters: Used for grooving, face milling, and large-area material removal; ideal for mass production of standard parts.
+Flat End Milling Cutters: Used for grooving, face milling, and large-area material removal; ideal for mass production of standard parts.

 -

-Ball Milling Cutters: Suitable for complex surfaces, mold making, and 3D contouring.
+Ball End Milling Cutters: Suitable for complex surfaces, mold making, and 3D contouring.
 The spherical tip reduces vibration and improves surface finish.

 -